DoctorKhan/The-Social-Game-Book/src/40_part/255_the_diversity_design.md

 ## The Neurological Foundation

-**Dr. Rivera's Research**:

-Sarah's cave scenario sent me diving into the neurological research, and what I found was staggering.
+This cave scenario sent me diving into the neurological research, and what I found was staggering.
 The differences aren't just behavioral—they're **hardwired**:

 **Auditory Processing Differences**: